Cookies on fushi.co.uk

 - When looking for your oil, look for unrefined and cold pressed oils as these have 700% more bio-active compounds than oils extracted with heat.
 Look for the Soil Association logo or the USDA organic certified logo for organic products which can guarantee that the product has been produced ethically and sustainably.
 You can also check this by the sight and smell as organic, unrefined oil is dark golden in colour and will have a nutty aroma, whereas non-organic oils will have no aroma and a light colour.
 It won’t be ‘pure’ even if it uses this word on the bottle.

 - Another thing to consider is the ingredients list.
-Check for filler ingredients such as petroleum, mineral oil, or grapeseed oil, which can be very bad for your skin.
+Check for filler ingredients such as petroleum and mineral oil, which have the potential to be bad for your skin.

 - Also, always look for dark coloured bottles, as clear glass means that heat and light can damage the oils.